Fix Known macOS Tahoe 26 Issues, Bugs, Problems

 If your external drive is formatted in APFS, Mac OS Extended (Journaled), exFAT, or FAT32, check out the following fixes:

-Although rare, your Mac may not boot or turn on after the macOS Tahoe upgrade.
+Although rare, your Mac may not boot, turn on, or get stuck in a reboot loop after the macOS Tahoe upgrade.
 Such boot problems are often caused by macOS Tahoe bugs, corrupted boot loader, update issues, or hardware problems.
 Try the solutions below to fix your Mac:

 Are there any other macOS Tahoe bugs or problems you have encountered?
 Share with us!